TransgenderQueen/Third-Year-Prototype/final project/Development Journel.md

     * Lifesteal,
  - Greatsword Stats;

 ## Research

 ## Respawn System

 For the respawn system I wanted to use one that had the iconic 'You Died' System from all the soulslike games.
 This will include a slow death animation from the character, before the dark bar appears on screen, with the 'You Died' text.

 ![![DarkSouls You Died Screen](image.png)](image.png) *Figure 1.
-Shows an example of a death screen from the game Dark Souls One.*
+Shows an example of a death screen from the game Dark Souls One(2013).*
 I wanted to stick as close to the original source as possible.
 This was done by creating a new User Interface that would pop up when a player died.
 This would then call up the small animation I had created for the UI, the black bar and red text showing up for a moment before vanishing.
 This UI is then instantly killed as it is no longer necessary.

 ---